brainupdaters/drlm-docs/docs/source/client_opers.rst

 .. option:: -p, --pretty

-   Marks those clients that are online with green and those that are offline with red
+   Marks those clients that are online with green and those that are offline with red.

+   .. note:: This option is enabled by default.
+It can be disabled by setting `DEF_PRETTY=false` in `/etc/drlm/local.conf`.

    Examples::